-- Caseworker- Most work in government agencies, nonprofit organizations, or other areas where they are needed as a one-on-one advocate for those going through crises, conflicts, or a recovery process.
-Some may work in hospitals; to work with patients and their families to help with the financial burden and plan for after care once the patient leaves the hospital.
+Most work in government agencies and nonprofit organizations.
+However, they also work one-on-one as advocates for those going through crises, conflicts, or recovery.
+Some may work in hospitals; to work with patients and their families to help with the financial burden and plan for after-care once the patient leaves the hospital.

-- Mental Health worker- They often work directly under the supervision of medical staff; helping to care for the mentally disabled and/or emotionally ill individuals.
-Mental health workers’ goal is to improve the quality of life of patients by incorporating ADL concepts and coping skills.
+They often work directly under the supervision of medical staff.
+These professionals help to care for mentally disabled and also emotionally ill individuals.
+Mental health workers improve the quality of life of patients by incorporating ADL concepts and also coping skills.
 Sometimes they are called substance abuse workers or behavioral counselors.

-- Rehabilitation Specialist- Rehabilitation specialists work along healthcare and mental health subcategories.
-They also provide services to the mentally disabled and help their clients learn social skills and teach clients how to live independently.
+Rehabilitation specialists work along with healthcare and mental health subcategories.
+They also provide services to the mentally disabled, help their clients learn social skills, and teach clients how to live independently.
 Rehabilitation specialists may spend short periods of time working one-on-one with many clients.
-They may work within caregiving facilities, helping patients throughout every day.
+Or, they may work within caregiving facilities, helping patients throughout every day.

 Salary Outlook for Social Workers